Britain’s wettest winter on record threatens nation’s trees

 Even after flooding subsides, soils can stay waterlogged for a long period of time.
 Biochar has also been identified as an essential treatment for recovering soil structure and improving tree health.
 The application of biochar by air spade around the root systems of trees keeps the structure of soils open, increasing aeration and allowing quick drainage in future instances of flooding.

-In light of these significant findings, leading biochar company Carbon Gold have developed Tree Growth Enhancer, ideal for restoring soil structure and drainage, and Tree Protector – a treatment that combines biochar and potassium phosphite with mycorrhizal fungi, seaweed and wormcasts to protect trees against otherwise incurable soil-borne diseases.
+In light of these significant findings, leading biochar company Carbon Gold have developed Tree Soil Improver, ideal for restoring soil structure and drainage, and Tree Fertiliser – a treatment that combines biochar and potassium phosphite with mycorrhizal fungi, seaweed and wormcasts to protect trees against otherwise incurable soil-borne diseases.

 Phosphite has also proven effective in slowing the growth of the Phytophthora pathogen and has been shown to significantly reduce, or even stop, lesion growth.
 Phosphites activate and enhance the tree’s defence mechanisms against insects, bacteria and fungi.
 They are excellent for the control of soil-borne pathogens in natural ecosystems as they have an extremely low toxicity to invertebrates, aquatic organisms and animals, including humans.